Photo: From the Rich Kids of Tehran Facebook page.

 She said: "In traditional Iranian culture, we are actually not supposed to show off what we own, as we shouldn't hurt the feelings of the underprivileged."

 When I spoke to the guys running the account, they were quick to defend its message.
 They think it shows off a more liberal, modern Iran than that portrayed elsewhere.
-Looking through the tweets the account gathers, it's easy to sense this desire to portray a different type of Iran; a few slogans, such as "We Don't Ride Camels," or "Stuff They Don't Want to See About Iran," punctuate the barrage of images, denouncing an inaccurate image of the country and trying to situate RKOT on the edge of proving something political.
+Looking through the tweets the account gathers, it's easy to sense this desire to portray a different type of Iran; a few slogans, such as "We Don't Ride Camels," or "Stuff They Don't Want to See About Iran," punctuate the barrage of images, denouncing an inaccurate image of Iran and trying to situate RKOT on the edge of proving something political.
 But who were "they" – the Iranian government (which didn't make sense any more, as I was looking at their kids' selfies)?
 Or those in the West?

-In an email exchange, the guys from the account made it clear: "Generally speaking, 'they' refers to the media who have printed a fabricated, scary image of Iran for their political goals, so basically you will see the 'Stuff They Don't Want You To See About Iran!'"
+In an email exchange, the guys from the account made it clear: "Generally speaking, 'they' refers to the media who have printed a fabricated scary image of Iran for their political goals, so basically you will see the 'Stuff They Don't Want You To See About Iran!'"
 He added: "Over the past eight years, 98 percent of the news has been about Iran's politics, sanctions and nuclear issues.
 The Western media have used these topics to create a picture about Iran which would benefit their political agendas."

 This desire to show a different side of Iran was a running theme among everyone I contacted.
 Saba, who doesn't seem to hold RKOT particularly dear, wrote in our email exchange: "I don't oppose them because, as an Iranian young girl, I would like the international community to understand that Iran is not what they think it is.
 We don't systematically wear veils and our men don't grow chest-long beards.
 In Iran, people party, dance, sing, drink alcohol, smoke, go out on dates."